Kuhlemeier-lab/Petunia_hybrid_necrosis/README.md

 ### Variant calling

 Is performed with GATK 4.0.4.0, following GATK best practices for organisms without a database of high quality variants.
 Variants are called in ERC mode.
-Variant calling in script [il05_call_variants.sh](code/il05_call_variants.sh), then the single samples are combined in a vcf file with [il06_combineGvcfs.sh](il06_combineGvcfs.sh).
+Variant calling done with script [il05_call_variants.sh](code/il05_call_variants.sh), then the single samples are combined in a vcf file with [il06_combineGvcfs.sh](code/il06_combineGvcfs.sh).
 The same script is also extracting the quality values to plot them and verify that the hard filters of GATK are suitable for the dataset.
 The plotting is done with an R script [plot_vcfq_distribution.R](code/plot_vcfq_distribution.R).
 The plots are shown in [il_snp_quality.pdf](data/il_snp_quality.pdf) and [il_indel_quality.pdf](data/il_indel_quality.pdf).

 I then apply the hard filters to the variants in script [il07_filter_variants.sh](code/il07_filter_variants.sh).
-In this script we also perform some additional steps.
-In particular we filter the variants in order to select only those that are associated with the necrotic and healthy phenotype.
-To do so, we simply require the variant to be homozygous reference in the necrotic samples and homozygous alternate in the healthy samples.
-We also perform the opposite selection, just to check.
-The resulting datasets of variants which follow the phenotype of the samples (necrotic is homozygous reference) is in [il_clean_phenotype2_necroticIsReference.vcf](data/il_clean_phenotype2_necroticIsReference.vcf).
-The opposite selection is available in [il_clean_phenotype1_necroticIsAlternate.vcf](data/il_clean_phenotype1_necroticIsAlternate.vcf).
-**to add**

-### Variant annotation MAYBE WILL NOT BE INCLUDED

-We annotate the variants using [SnpEff](https://pcingola.github.io/SnpEff/).

-The genome of Petunia axillaris in the version that we used is not available as pre-built in snpEff so we used script [il08a_snpEff_database_build.sh](code/il08a_snpEff_database_build.sh) to build a custom database starting from the fasta and gff file.
-Notice that if you want to do this, you need to modify the config file accordingly.
-See instructions in the snpEff documentation.

-We then annotate the vcf files with script [il08b_annotate_vcf.sh](code/il08b_annotate_vcf.sh).
+In order to visualise more easily the boundaries of the introgression, we filter the resulting vcf file to keep only sites on chromosome 2, with a call rate of 100% (all samples have a called genotype at the site), and we extract the homozygous genotype positions.

 ---

 ## RNAseq

 To identify genes differentially expressed in the necrotic and healthy plants from the introgression lines we performed an RNAseq experiment.
-The samples used are plants constituting the progeny of a single selfed plant heterozygous for the introgression IL2 (see article materials and methods for details).
+The samples used are plants constituting the progeny of a single selfed plant heterozygous for the introgression IL5 (see article materials and methods for details).
-In the progeny of this heterozygous plants we have some plants homozygous exserta, homozygous axillaris and heterozygous in the introgression.
+In the progeny of this heterozygous plant we have some plants homozygous exserta, homozygous axillaris and heterozygous in the introgression.
 Three plants per genotype were selected, and one leaf per plant was collected.
 The tissue was collected from leaves of the homozygous axillaris IL when they just started displaying necrotic symptoms, and equivalent tissue was collected from the other genotypes.

-RNA was extracted with **to add**

-The RNAseq data were used to perform a differential expression (DE) analysis and the results were then used to perform a GO term analysis.
+The RNAseq data were used to perform a differential expression (DE) analysis.

 ### Sequencing